 Overexertion – Injuries of this type result when someone strains a muscle or joint.
 Typically these injuries result from high labor jobs but can even occur in an office setting while moving files or office furniture.

 Slips, trips, falls – These injuries can result when any number of hazards are present in the workplace.
 Wet surfaces or loose carpeting can lead to slips, trips, or falls and can cause strains, sprains, and broken bones, among other injuries.

 Repetitive strain – When workers are tasked with repeating the same motions, repetitive strains can occur.
 While the development of these injuries may take years, winning a claim can be helped if you have a documented history of symptoms.

 Falling object injuries – Falling shelves in an office or tools on a work site can cause serious blunt force or penetrative injuries.
 Various injuries can occur from an accident of this type, and, in extreme cases, a wrongful death may result.

 Highway injuries – Construction workers, truck drivers, and even police officers are vulnerable to suffering highway injuries.
 These accidents can be horrific and life-threatening.

 Machinery accidents – Workers who are subjected to faulty equipment or improper guidance on how to operate machinery can suffer severe injuries.

 Who Will Pay for My Workers’ Compensation Claim?

 - State-Run Programs

 - Insurance Companies

 Working with an attorney who is seasoned in workers’ compensation litigation is the best way to ensure you fully understand the details of your claim.
 The company responsible for providing your benefits will have a legal team on their side, and so should you

 What Benefits Am I Entitled To?

-The compensation you are entitled to will depend on a number of factors including, the severity of the injury and duration of work missed.
+The compensation you are entitled to will depend on a number of factors including, the severity of the injury and the duration of work missed.
 Working with an attorney can ensure you recover the proper compensation.